CPS353-Suny-New-Paltz/project-starter-code-Tarron/README.md

 A faster compute engine implementation was added that skips even divisors after handling 1 and 2, reducing the number of checks while producing the same factor results.

+## Automated End-to-End gRPC Testing
+Automatically verifies that the entire system actually works end-to-end, not just individual pieces.
+The test starts both gRPC servers on temporary ports, sends a real gRPC request using a client stub, and verifies that the expected output is written successfully.